 1969 Sea of Joy Board

 The last board I’ll feature on today’s post can also be found at the Gold Coast Surf Museum.
 See a link to the board here.
 This board was shaped in 1969, and it has a very clear signature from Lynch himself dating the board to that year, though it looks like the signature was added after the board was shaped.
 The board was featured in “Sea of Joy”, which is a sequel of sorts to “Evolution”, also directed by Paul Witzig.
 The “Sea of Joy” board is much shorter than any of the others.
-The Gold Coast Surf Museum lists the length as 2020 mm, which would make it around 6’6″ if my math checks out.
+The Gold Coast Surf Museum lists the length as 2020 mm, which would make it around 6’6″.
 Note also that the typo in the logo has been fixed, and while the typeface is similar, it’s missing the “sunburst” design that can be found on the typo boards above.

 That’s it for today’s post!
 Stay tuned for the next part of the Wayne Lynch series, in which I will explore his later boards.